Fifth disease

 Parvovirus B19

-Parvovirus B19 (B19V) is a small non-enveloped single-stranded DNA (ssDNA) virus of the family Parvoviridae, the subfamily Parvovirinae, the genus Erythrovirus and Human parvovirus B19 type species.
-It is a common community-acquired respiratory pathogen
+Parvovirus B19 (B19V) is a small, non-enveloped, single-stranded DNA virus belonging to the family Parvoviridae, subfamily Parvovirinae, genus Erythrovirus.
+It is the only known parvovirus pathogenic to humans and is a common, community-acquired respiratory pathogen.

-- Transient aplastic crisis is of particular concern in patients with either decreased red blood cell production or increased turnover (e.g. hereditary spherocytosis, autoimmune haemolytic anaemia, sickle cell disease)
+- Transient aplastic crisis: Occurs in patients with increased red cell turnover or marrow suppression (e.g. hereditary spherocytosis, sickle cell disease, autoimmune haemolytic anaemia).

-- Cases of immune thrombocytopenic purpura, Henoch-Schönlein Purpura and haemophagocytic syndrome have been attributed to parvovirus B19.
-However, transient erythroblastopaenia of childhood and true aplastic anaemia are not associated with infection.
+Note: Transient erythroblastopaenia of childhood and true aplastic anaemia are not associated with parvovirus B19 infection.

 History of fifth disease

 1896 – Adolf Tobeitz (1873-1938) read a paper “Zur Polymorphie und Differential der Rubella” before the 11th International Medical Congress in Moscow.
-He reported similar cases to Tschamer which showed “a distinct departure from the general course of rubella“.
-Theodor Escherich (1857-1911), in the discussion following Tobeitz’s paper, made the first claim that this form of eruption was not identical with rötheln, but was a disease sui generis.
+He reported cases which showed “a distinct departure from the general course of rubella“.
+Theodor Escherich (1857-1911), in the ensuing discussion, proposed that this eruption represented a distinct entity.

 1900 – Clement Dukes numbered the paediatric exanthems to differentiate the variably described and inaccurately labelled rashes of childhood.
 He divided them based on clinical presentation into: rubeola (first), scarlet fever (second), rubella (third), and Filatov-Dukes (fourth).